Ayms/node-Tor/README.md

 - CREATE_FAST are used from the browser to test the whole chain, now the use of CREATE_FAST should be discouraged for any implementation
 - the directory/consensus features are not implemented (so for example you cannot proxy the Tor browser directly to node-Tor via SOCKS proxy, which is anyway not a good idea at all)
 - we don't know how secure is the nodejs and browser prng
-- the OR will not extend circuits except from WebSocket interface in order not to handle the Tor traffic, it advertises also a ridiculous bandwidth in order not to be chosen by Tor nodes
 - forge buffers are used for some features, note that they are fast (faster in fact than nodejs Buffers and ArrayBuffers when we were testing streaming)
 - MESSAGE2 with elliptic crypto are not implemented for now, probably this would be a good idea to do it so we get rid of RSA, PEM, DER formats for p2p implementations, please note that for publishing nodes an unused curve25519 ntor-onion-key (ie a 32B buffer) is used in the descriptor